heet1234/KVH/README.md

-This is website made by me so as to collaborate my technical skills with my passion of photography.
+#KVH
+Worked on HTML, CSS and JavaScript to make an appealing and interactive website.
+The motive of the project was to implement my academic knowledge in such a way that it could help in showcasing my work of photography.
 The images used might no longer be available.